josmar-crwdstffng/angular/packages/core/test/bundling/cyclic_import/README.md

 There are two files, `index.ts` and `trigger.ts`. `index.ts` contains the NgModule and a simple component (`<dep>`).

-`trigger.ts` contains a component `TriggerComponent` that uses `<dep>` in its template.
-Normally, Ivy would want `DepComponent` to be listed in `TriggerComponent`'s definition.
-However, this requires adding an import from `trigger.ts` -> `index.ts`, and there's already an import from `index.ts` to `trigger.ts` (for the NgModule).
+`trigger.ts` contains a component `TriggerComponent` that uses `<dep>` in the associated template.
+Normally, Ivy would want `DepComponent` to be listed in the definition of the TriggerComponent`.
+However, this requires adding an import from `trigger.ts` -> `index.ts`, and there is already an import from `index.ts` to `trigger.ts` (for the NgModule).

-In this case, ngtsc decides to set the directives in `TriggerComponent`'s definition via a different
+In this case, ngtsc decides to set the directives in the definition of the `TriggerComponent` via a different
 mechanism: remote scoping.
-Alongside the NgModule (in `index.ts`) a call to `setComponentScope` is generated which sets up `TriggerComponent`'s definition correctly, without introducing any imports.
+Alongside the NgModule (in `index.ts`) a call to `setComponentScope` is generated which sets up the definition of the `TriggerComponent` correctly, without introducing any imports.
 This call is not tree-shakeable, but does not create a cycle.

 The symbol test here verifies that `setComponentScope` is used, and the e2e spec verifies that the